Aston Martin explain Stroll’s DNF in Jeddah as they continue investigations

 Aston Martin explain Stroll's DNF in Jeddah as they continue investigations

-While Aston Martin has an idea of the problem that led to Lance Stroll’s early retirement from the 2023 Saudi Arabian Grand Prix, they have not yet identified the absolute cause of the issue.
+While Aston Martin has an idea of the problem that led to Lance Stroll’s DNF at the 2023 Saudi Arabian Grand Prix, they have not yet identified the absolute cause of the issue.

 Lance Stroll’s retirement from the Saudi Arabian Grand Prix last weekend was caused by a specific issue, although Aston Martin has not yet discovered the underlying cause.